lpatmo/make-your-own-microsite-without-spending-a-dime/README.md

 ## Setup
 1. Join the Facebook group here: [https://www.facebook.com/groups/lindatraining](https://www.facebook.com/groups/lindatraining)
 2. Create a github account, and download Git from https://git-scm.com/download/win if you're on a Windows machine and https://git-scm.com/download/mac if you're on a mac machine.
 We'll be using Github to host our small website.
-Github offers revision control and source code management, and is often used to host public open-sourced software projects.
+Github offers revision control and source code management, and is often used to host open-sourced software projects like this one.
 3. Fork this repository by going to https://github.com/lpatmo/make-your-own-microsite-without-spending-a-dime and clicking on the "fork" button.
 4. Download Sublime (https://www.sublimetext.com/) if you don't already have a favorite text editor.
 5. Open up your Terminal or PowerShell.
 (On a mac, find it in Applications -> Utilities)